Atheists have often wondered, if God created the universe, then who created God?

 In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God.
 All things were made by him; and without him was not any thing made that was made.
 In him was life… He came unto his own, and his own received him not.
 But as many as received him, to them gave he power to become the sons of God, even to them that believe on his nameJohn 1:1-12

-All that to say this: God was created by the Father, because Jesus Christ, who was formed or begotten by the Father, is God.
+All that to say this: God was created by the Father, because Jesus Christ, who was formed or begotten by the Father, is God, the creator of all things.

-The point that Jesus Christ is the first and the last also explains why his forthcoming kingdom, namely “the kingdom of God”, which at first will be centred at Jerusalem and will include all of the promised land, will be the final and ultimate kingdom of all time, an everlasting kingdom, essentially a world without end.
-Even when the earth and the heaven are no more, a “new Jerusalem” will be created (ref.
-Revelation 21:2) so that the kingdom of God can continue.
+That Jesus Christ is the first and the last also explains why the forthcoming kingdom of God, which to begin with will be centred at Jerusalem and will include all of the promised land, will be the final and ultimate kingdom of all time, an everlasting kingdom, essentially a world without end.
+Even when the earth and the heaven are no more, a “new Jerusalem” will be created by him (ref.
+Revelation 21:2) so that his kingdom can continue.
 At that time, when the sun will be gone, Jesus Christ will be the light of the world literally (ref.
 Revelation 21:23), and all of humanity that are alive will have been “born again”, and made incorruptible and immortal.

 And immediately I was in the spirit: and, behold, a throne was set in heaven, and one sat on the throne.
 And he that sat was to look upon like a jasper and a sardine stone: and there was a rainbow round about the throne, in sight like unto an emerald.Revelation 4:2-3